JesusCoyotzi/SparseMapper/README.md

 ## Installation

 This program depends on PCL 1.7.2 or higher, Eigen 3 or higher, CUDA runtime boost and ROS.
-It has been tested with ROS Kinetic but can work on Melodic You will need to install all of them for the compilation to work, there are functions designed to work exclusively on CPU non-nvcc compilation is still not supported.
-You can follow the ROS installation [tutorial](http://wiki.ros.org/ROS/Installation) which should install a working version of PCL too.
+It has been tested with ROS Kinetic but can work on Melodic and PCL 1.8.
+You will need to install all of them for the compilation to work, there are functions designed to work exclusively on CPU and non nvcc compilation is still supported but not extensively tested.
+You can
+follow the ROS installation [tutorial](http://wiki.ros.org/ROS/Installation) which should install a working version of PCL too.
 It is not recommended to install PCL separately as the ROS installation is different from the source and the dpkg install folder